tweetpie/masked-absa/README.md

 # Masking The Bias : From Echo Chambers to Large Scale Aspect-Based Sentiment Analysis
 Welcome to the **Masked Aspect-Based Sentiment Analysis** repository.
-The proposed method aims to tacled the scarcity and high costs associated with manual annotation in ABSA using weak supervision methods.
-We proved supermise of our model with SemEval datasets and real world tweet data
+This project addresses the challenges of scarcity and high costs associated with manual annotation in Aspect-Based Sentiment Analysis (ABSA) by utilizing weak supervision methods.
+We have demonstrated the superiority of our model using SemEval datasets and real-world tweet data.

+## Masked Aspect Sentiment Classification (MASC)

+## Weak Supervision Method

+## Datasets

+## Contiributions and Feedback
+We encourage contributions and feedback to improve this project.
+If you have suggestions or want to contribute, please open an issue or pull request on our GitHub repository.

+## Citation